Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Introduction

+\citet{JCP_2016_atdv}~introduce a comprehensive algorithm for the sequential three-phase PLIC interface reconstruction, covering both normal reconstruction and positioning of the PLIC interfaces from given volume fractions.
+The latter part of their algorithm resorts to a combination of polyhedron decomposition and usage of \textsc{Brent}'s root-finding method to match the target volumes. \citet{JCP_2016_atdv}~report better than first-order convergence for the computed normals (with respect to the $L_2$-norm).
+Information on the convergence of the positioning algorithm based on the clipping and capping algorithm by \citet{Stephenson1975} is not reported.
+Also the original description of the clipping and capping does not provide information on the number of iterations or other performance data.

-\citet{JCP_2007_mmir} introduce a recursive algorithm for nested dissection based on tetrahedron decomposition, which is applicable to convex and non-convex polyhedra $\polyhedron*$.
-However, for the latter to be accessible for their tetrahedron decomposition scheme, the weighted sum of the vertices needs to be a star-point \footnote{A star-point $\vx$ of a polyhedron is any point $\vx\in\polyhedron*$ such that $\vx+\lambda\brackets{\vy-\vx}\in\polyhedron*\,\forall(\lambda,\vy)\in[0,1]\times\polyhedron*$, i.e.\ the line connecting $\vx$ with any other point $\vy\in\polyhedron*$ must be entirely contained in $\polyhedron*$.
-For weakly non-convex polyhedra, the weighted sum of the vertices can be assumed to be a star-point.
-However, care has to be taken in general.} of $\polyhedron*$.
-Their fig.~6 (bottom right) nicely illustrates that the computational effort of this strategy grows very quickly; cf.~\reffig{illustration_shaskov}.
+\citet{JCP_2007_mmir} introduce a recursive algorithm for sequential reconstruction based on tetrahedron decomposition, also called nested dissection, which is applicable to convex and non-convex polyhedra.
+However, for the latter to be accessible for their tetrahedron decomposition scheme, the weighted sum of the vertices needs to be a star-point \footnote{A star-point $\vx$ of a polyhedron is any point $\vx\in\polyhedron*$ such that $\vx+\lambda\brackets{\vy-\vx}\in\polyhedron*\,\forall(\lambda,\vy)\in[0,1]\times\polyhedron*$, i.e., the line connecting $\vx$ with any other point $\vy\in\polyhedron*$ must be entirely contained in the polyhedron $\polyhedron*$.
+The weighted sum of the vertices can be assumed to be a star-point for weakly non-convex polyhedra.} of the polyhedral cell.
+The computational effort of this strategy can grow very quickly; cf.\ \reffig{illustration_shaskov}.

-\citet{JCP_2016_atdv} introduce a comprehensive algorithm for the interface reconstruction, covering both normal reconstruction from volume fractions and positioning of the PLIC interfaces, where the latter part of their algorithm resorts to a combination of decomposition and \textsc{Brent}'s method.
-While \citet{JCP_2016_atdv} report above first-order convergence for the computed normals, they do not provide any performance measures for their positioning algorithm.
+To sum up, quite a number of different approaches for the normal computations in two- and three dimensions already exist.
+A few positioning algorithms for three-phase PLIC are also available, which all employ a tetrahedron decomposition for the volume computation and re-establishing connectivity after the first truncation.
+Avoiding both, the volumes' tetrahedron decomposition as well as the connectivity computations, can significantly speed-up implementations of the three-phase PLIC method.